CasualGitUser/lua-class-framework/README.md

 ```

 ### Polymorphism
-Every class and instance has a .type property that can be compared.
+Every class and instance has a .type property that can be compared. <br />
-The .type property refers to the class type.
+The .type property refers to the class type. <br />
 Note that you cant compare .type with a string because of metamethod limitations.
 ```lua
 local robot = class "robot" {